 You know independent play is important, but you may not be sure how to get started.
 The average toddler requires a parent’s attention every four minutes!
-Here are a few tips to guide you to b.
+Here are a few tips to guide you to.

 1. Be out of sight, but stay nearby

-Give your child a safe environment where you can keep an eye on him without being seen.
+Provide a safe environment where you can keep an eye on your child without being seen.
 This might mean putting him in a safe area in the living room while you are multitasking in a nearby room.
 You can easily stop what you are doing to check on your child.
-He may be less likely to require your attention if he doesn’t see you.
+Children may be less likely to require your attention if they don’t see you.

 2. Rotate the toy box

 Make sure he has a few toys to play with.
 Introducing new toys is a good solution to keep your child from getting bored with toys.
-Switch out the toy box every month or so to encourage better independent play.
+Switch out the toy box every month or so to keep the toys interesting.

 3. Keep the toys simple

 It also helps to keep the toys simple.
 Electronic devices or toys that do all the entertaining aren’t necessary.
 Simple activities and toys help build imagination and creativity.
-Small babies are just beginning to explore the world and may be content with bits of fabric for texture and things that make noise like a bell or a rattle.
+Small babies are just beginning to explore the world and may be content with textured fabric and things that make noise like a bell or a rattle.

-As he gets older, he may enjoy building things with blocks or boxes.
-Dolls, figurines, cars, and structures he can climb on are also great to play with as he gets older.
+As your child ages, he may enjoy building things with blocks or boxes.
+Dolls, figurines, and cars are also great to play with as he gets older.

 4. Set a timer

 Try setting a timer to help maintain an association with the timer noise and transitioning to another activity.
-As he grows accustomed to the timer, he will understand that when the timer goes off, independent playtime is done.
+Soon the timer will be indication that independent playtime is done and you are on to your next fun activity.
 When it’s time to move on to the next activity, the transition will be easier!

 Allow Your Child to Lead the Play Time